 One downside of living in Shacklefords is that it can take a long time to commute to work.
 In Shacklefords, the average commute to work is 31.65 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Shacklefords doesn't have a public transportation system that people use for their commute.
+Shacklefords is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Shacklefords citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 21.00% of adults 25 and older in Shacklefords have a college degree.